tomfaulhaber/cl-format/README.markdown

 All the functions and variables described here are in the com.infolace.format namespace.
-Using them is as simple as adding cl-format to your classpath and adding a (:use com.infolace.format) to your namespace declarations.
+Using them is as simple as adding cl-format.jar to your classpath and adding a (:use com.infolace.format) to your namespace declarations.

 ### Pretty Printing ###